 This time, I’m planning to build a Tamiya Tiger tank.
-I have been keeping it for a long time, and new products are coming out from other manufacturers one after another, so I didn’t have a chance to assemble it.
+I have been keeping it for a long time, and new products are coming out from other manufacturers, one after another, so I didn’t have a chance to assemble it.

-I was going to throw it into the trash, but I thought it would be too bad to give up because I was already putting in the separately sold connecting track and etched parts, so I continue to assemble it.
+I was going to throw it into the trash, but I thought it would be too bad to give up because I was already putting in the separately sold connecting track and etched parts, so I continued to assemble it.

 The battle damage, no, I used putty to repair the front armor that was damaged in the process.
 And to make sure it was a little better, I used matt black to undercoat the bottom half of the tank body.
 It’s not perfect, but it’s okay.
 I’m glad I didn’t give up and throw it away.

 Even though it is equipped with a wire rope, it is impossible to stick the German nationality mark.
 I made wrinkles with Mark Softer and put it on forcibly.
 I knew it before I did it, but it can’t work out on the first try.
 I put a decal with the meaning of a mark, with the intention of retouching by painting from the beginning.
 No tiger was marking on the upper left in the description of the tank 131 decals, but this mark is very cool, so I put it on.

 There are many dark yellows from various manufacturers.
 The primary item I used this time was Creos, Mr. Color No.39, dark yellow as usual.
 Vallejo has a slight green mixed in, and this one may be more like natural dark yellow.
 I think the color painted on the cap as a mark is too green due to insufficient mixing.

 The Tiger tanks sent to the Deutsches Afrikakorps in the early days had a different shape of mudguards and were fitted with feifel dual air filters, a dust filter for the desert.
 I think this filter is like a pipe next to an engine grill.